Health Insurance in the Netherlands

 Note: Please read exempt in case you are detached from Social Security under Health Insurance from your Home Country.

 Insurance reimburses a part of your medical expenses, depending on the level of cover you have chosen.
 You may also include the option to take out additional insurance to cover costs which are not included in the basic package.
-Coupled to the Dutch health insurance is a yearly own risk; at this moment this is € 385/year.
+The Dutch health insurance has by law a yearly own risk; at this moment this is € 385/year.

 Basic Package & Additional Insurance

 The government decides on the coverage provided by the standard package.
 All insurers offer the same standard package.
-Healthcare insurers are obliged to accept anyone who applies for the standard insurance package and must charge all policy holders the same premium, regardless of their age or state of health.
-You pay a fixed nominal premium to your insurance company for the standard health insurance package.
-If you have an income or receive a social security benefit, you are additionally due to pay an income related premium, which will be deducted from your salary for tax purposes.
+Healthcare insurers are obliged to accept anyone who applies for the standard insurance package and must charge all policy holders the same contribution, regardless of their age or state of health.
+You pay a fixed nominal amount to your insurance company for the standard health insurance package.
+The employer or social benefit deducts an income related premium automatically from your salary for tax purposes.
 However, the employer or social benefit is obliged to reimburse income-related premium to you.